On this page:

 View the 2022 Final Recommendations Report:

-Victorian Government response to the Embedded Networks Review
+Victorian Government response to the review and implementing the reforms

 A note on terminology: In the Final Report, the Panel use the terms ‘local energy networks’ and ‘local energy service’ (or ‘LES’) to describe embedded networks after the recommendations have been implemented.